 three nights in Praslin

-We spend much money on Praslin.
+We spend more money on Praslin.
 Also, there are tons of things to do, such as visiting the parks and island hopping.
-We spend 1100 euro on everything — fast ferry, food/drinks, car, fuel, island hopping, and park admission.
+We spend 1100 euros on everything — fast ferry, food/drinks, car, fuel, island hopping, and park admission.
 Also the accommodation and car rental in Praslin are expensive than Mahe.
 A car is the best way of exploring the entire island.
 I know it is not a budget option, but if you’d like hopping on beaches and visiting the parks, you’ll get there in a short time.

 We stay at Coquillage Apartments, a walking distance to Cote d’Or beach.
 One thing that lacks on Praslin is a big supermarket.
 However, there are smaller shops around the island that carry almost everything.

 We spent about 500 euro in La Digue: accommodation, fast ferry, bike, food, and drinks.
 Although it is a smaller island, there is a bigger grocery store, ideal if you’re into self-catering.
 Bicycle is an essential way of exploring the island.
 Prices are from 100 – 150 rupees each day.
 We get the bike for 100 rupees from our host, considerable cheap means of transportation in La Digue.

 Most people come to La Digue for one day.
 It is only 15 minutes with a ferry from Praslin, but it is worth spending the night.
 There are a variety of offers on accommodation but booking in advance is highly recommended.
 We stay at Paradise Flycatchers Lodge for 90 euro a night.
 Excellent location close to the famous Anse Source d’Argent.
 As we’ve book the bungalow six months in advance, we got the spacious triple room.